panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

      // Primary light color.
      vec4 color;

-     // Light color broken up into components, for compatibility with legacy shaders. vec4 ambient;
+     // Light color broken up into components, for compatibility with legacy
+     // shaders.
+These are now deprecated.
+     vec4 ambient;
      vec4 diffuse;
      vec4 specular;

      // View-space position.
-If w=0, this is a directional light, with
+If w=0, this is a directional light, with the xyz
-     // the xyz being -direction.
+     // being -direction.
      vec4 position;

      // Spotlight-only settings